The oldest public wildflower garden in the United States

 One of the two Lady's-slippers in the Garden (the other being the Yellow Lady's-slipper), the Yellow blooms first, usually by mid-May.
-One of the jewels of the summer Woodland Garden, this plant is the state flower of Minnesota.
+One of the jewels of the summer Woodland Garden, the Showy Lady's-slipper has been the state flower of Minnesota since February 19th, 1902 but with some name confusion.
+In the early years it was referred to as the pink mocassin flower even though it is white and pink, which confuses it a bit with the fully pink mocassin flower, Cypripedium acaule.

-The leaves are long ellipticals that clasp the stem alternately, have heavy ribs and are hairy.
-Both stem and leaves of the Cypripedium genus can cause dermatitis.
+The leaves are long ellipticals that clasp the stem alternately, have heavy ribs and hairy surfaces.
+Both stem and leaves of the Cypripedium genus can cause dermatitis in sensitive people.

 The inflorescence is a terminal cluster of 1 to 3 (rarely 4) flowers.
 Behind each flower on the stem is an upright green floral bract that looks like a small leaf.